gia-urjc/Bike3S-Simulator/README.md

 simulate and recreate situations, use different types of users, try algorithms and use recomendation systems...

-The motivation of this project is search ways to rebalance the system with recomendations and incentives.
+The motivation of this project is to search ways to rebalance the system with recomendations and incentives.

 # Prerequisites